buzzm/WebF/README.md

-standard, easily externalizable format to supply arguments of any type including lists of structures, binary data, etc.  The incoming JSON is parsed into a real python dictionary so functions never have to deal with JSON itsel, http decoding, etc.  In addition, EJSON is always honored upon input to specify non-standard JSON types.
+standard, easily externalizable format to supply arguments of any type including lists of structures, binary data, etc.  The incoming JSON is parsed into a real python dictionary so functions never have to deal with JSON itself, http decoding, etc.  In addition, EJSON is always honored upon input to specify non-standard JSON types.
 Some args examples:
 ```
 Assume http://machine:port/ is the URL prefix; then: